annson24/NXLoader/README.md

 ## HOWTO:
 - Launch the app.
 - (Optional) go to the Config tab, and select a custom payload file.
 - Plug in your Switch.
-(On my Nexus 5, I use a micro USB OTG cable, and an A-to-C cable)
+(On my Galaxy S8, I use a Type-C to C cable)
 - Put it into RCM mode.
 (Note: your switch will power on by itself when plugged in, be sure to hold VOL+).
 - Grant permission to the app to access the USB device.
 - Enjoy!